ENSO Forecast Navigation

 Note – Only models that produce a new ENSO prediction every month are considered in this statement.

-Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
+Caution is also advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.

 IRI ENSO Forecast Histogram Image